robguderian/cs-tech-primer/docs/language_bootcamp/javascript/README.md

 a given function / method.
 It's up to that function / method to determine if the number of parameters / arguments match a given case or not.

-**It's best practice to check the arguments of all functions / methods.**
+**It's considered best practice to check the arguments of all functions / methods.**

 Signatures are just a suggestion in JavaScript.
 As such, you cannot have multiple versions of a function / method with different signatures.
 The last